2. October 2024

 In certain value chains, products can individually be tracked based on their own sustainability attributes.
 Here, traceability is given based on identity preservation and physical segregation.

 However this is not always possible, for example with commodities, crops, low-carbon fuels or energy carriers.
-In such cases, sustainability certification schemes introduce chains of custody which allow to unbundle the EAC from the physical flow of products
+In such cases, sustainability certification schemes introduce chains of custody which allow to unbundle the EAC from the physical flow of products.

 It is easy to understand this concept with Renewable Energy Certificates (RECs), where renewable- and fossil-sourced electrons cannot be physically segregated in a single electrical grid.
 In this case, holding the certificate is the only mechanism to substantiate a claim.